 SO3) To analyse current legal and contractual practices and constraints in these fisheries, and to produce policy recommendations for improved management of these fisheries based on increased accountability and participation of resource users, including what the rights and obligations all parties involved should be.

-SO4) To develop flexible, dynamic and ready-to-use management plans in close collaboration with stakeholders based on Results-Based Management principles for the selected fisheries, containing measures for approaching maximum sustainable yield levels.
+SO4) To develop flexible, dynamic and ready-to-use management recommendations in close collaboration with stakeholders based on Results-Based Management principles for the selected fisheries, containing measures for approaching maximum sustainable yield levels.

-SO5) To evaluate the relevance, applicability, sustainability, costs, benefits and compliance with overall goals for the management plans and to provide feedback on feasibility and a roadmap for potential implementation.
+SO5) To evaluate the relevance, applicability, sustainability, costs, benefits and compliance with overall goals for the management recommendations and to provide feedback on feasibility and a roadmap for potential implementation.

 SO6) To develop general fisheries management- and other decision support tools.
 Provide recommendations relating to data sampling, stock assessment methods and management procedures, including when data availability is poor and degree of control and enforcement is low.